albertvisser/mylintergui/README.md

 It's also an exercise in getting myself to make more use of static code analysis, by making things easy (or eas*ier*).

-Because I already built a tool ([FileFindr](https://bitbucket.org/avisser/filefindr)) to do text searches in files and directories from a small GUI showing some options, I decided to reuse it for this purpose.

 # Usage